Brightline Expanding To Orlando In Summer 2023, Tickets Now On Sale

 While I’m a huge plane enthusiast, I can’t say that trains get me excited in the same way.
 However, as someone who lives in Florida, I do have an appreciation for Brightline, which is one of the coolest train services in the United States.

-Brightline’s much anticipated expansion to Orlando will be happening in the coming months.
-I first wrote about this a few weeks ago, but tickets have gone on sale as of today, so I wanted to provide an update with everything we know.
+It’s a big day for transportation in Florida, as Brightline’s much anticipated expansion to Orlando has just launched.
+I first wrote about this several months ago, but with the service having now launched, I wanted to provide an update with everything we know.
 First a bit of background…

 What is Brightline?